Special Products Explained: Definition, Examples, Practice & Video Lessons

-Squaring a binomial is a common algebraic operation that can be simplified using special product formulas, making the process faster and less error-prone than expanding with the FOIL method.
+Squaring a binomial is a common algebraic operation that can be simplified using special product formulas, often faster than applying the FOIL method manually.
 When you have an expression like y + 5 squared, it fits the pattern of (a + b)², where a and b represent any terms—letters, numbers, or combinations thereof.
 The formula for squaring a binomial in this form is:

 \[ (a + b)^2 = a^2 + 2ab + b^2 \]

-This means the square of the binomial equals the square of the first term, plus twice the product of the two terms, plus the square of the second term.
+This means the square of the binomial expands into three terms: the square of the first term, plus twice the product of the two terms, plus the square of the second term.
 A common mistake is to think that (a + b)² equals a² + b², but the middle term 2ab is essential and cannot be omitted.

 For example, in (y + 5)², identify a = y and b = 5.
 Applying the formula: